Nine Standards Rigg

 The Nine Standards themselves, some of which were originally more than four metres high, are on the line of the Coast to Coast Walk between Kirkby Stephen and Keld, and are just to the north of the fell's summit.
 Situated at a height of 650 m, their original purpose is uncertain but one possibility is that they marked the boundary between Westmorland and Swaledale.
+They stand at the watershed between the Eden - headwaters to Scandal Beck catchment to the north west and the Whitsundale Beck from Source to River Swale catchment to the south east.

 The Nine Standards offer a better viewpoint than the Ordnance Survey trig point that marks the actual summit of the fell.
 Cross Fell and Great Dun Fell can be seen to the north-west and Wild Boar Fell and the Howgills feature in the south-west.
 The High Street Range of the eastern Lake District can be seen further to the west.
 Great Shunner Fell, crossed by the Pennine Way, and Rogan's Seat lie to the south-east.